-Dr. Kauffman co-founded Karyopharm with Dr. Sharon Shacham in 2008 and served as our Chief Executive Officer from January 2011 to April 2021, as Chief Medical Officer from December 2012 to July 2019, and as a director since 2008.
+Dr. Kauffman co-founded Karyopharm with Dr. Sharon Shacham in 2008 and served as our Chief Executive Officer from January 2011 to April 2021, as Chief Medical Officer from December 2012 to July 2019, and as a director from 2008 to 2022.
 He is currently a Senior Clinical Advisor to the Company helping to guide additional clinical development for Karyopharm’s robust pipeline of programs, with an increasing focus on solid tumor indications.

 Prior to joining Karyopharm, Dr. Kauffman served as Chief Medical Officer at Onyx Pharmaceuticals Inc., which acquired Proteolix Inc. in November 2009 where he was Chief Medical Officer and where he led the development of Kyprolis® (carfilzomib), a novel proteasome inhibitor which was approved by the FDA for the treatment of refractory myeloma in 2012.

 Prior to joining Onyx, Dr. Kauffman was an operating partner at Bessemer Venture Partners where he led investments in biotechnology companies.
 Prior to that, he served as President and Chief Executive Officer at Epix Pharmaceuticals, Inc. and President and Chief Executive Officer of Predix Pharmaceuticals, Inc. Dr. Kauffman led the merger of Predix Pharmaceuticals and Epix Pharmaceuticals in 2006, oversaw the discovery and development of four new clinical candidates, and led collaboration transactions with Amgen and GlaxoSmithKline.